alebrandi/Subito.it-API/README.md

 - results (int): maximum number of results you want back.
 Defaults to 100 results.
 Declaring less than 100 results will return 0 results
-- sort_by (string): you can sort the results by: -most recent (sort_by = "date") -lowest price (sort_by = "lowest price") -highest price (sort_by = "highest price")
+- sort_by (string): you can sort the results by: -most recent (sort_by = "date") -lowest price (sort_by = "lowest price") -highest price (sort_by = "highest price").
 It defaults to lowest price.
 - ad_type (string): returns either "for sale" (ad_type = "for sale") or "wanted" (ad_type = "wanted") ads.
-Defualts to "for sale"
+Defaults to "for sale"
 - region (string) : returns ads located in a specific region of Italy.
 The region name has to be declared using the italian name.
                     Defaults to no particular region specified.
 - municipality (string) : returns ads located in a specific municipality of the region.
                     Defaults to no particular municipality specified.
                     Must input the ISTAT CODE for the municipality.
-It can be found [@here](https://dait.interno.gov.it/territorio-e-autonomie-locali/sut/elenco_codici_comuni.php) by copying the "CODICE ISTAT" for associated with the desired municipality.
+It can be found [here](https://dait.interno.gov.it/territorio-e-autonomie-locali/sut/elenco_codici_comuni.php) by copying the "CODICE ISTAT" associated with the desired municipality.
                     If the municipality is not located in the declared region, the method will return 0 results.
-- title_search (boolean) : if "True" returns only results which have the "search_item" string declared in the class in the title of the ad.
+- title_search (boolean) : if "True" returns only results which have the "search_item" string declared in the class inside the title of the ad.
                            Defaults to False.
 - shipping (boolean): if "True" returns only ads whose items can be shipped.
                       Defaults to False